 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.

 Let us know what you think using our short feedback form

-Reviewed by Pippa Coulter, Specialist Health Editor, Bupa Health Content Team, December 2014.
+Reviewed by Pippa Coulter, Specialist Health Editor, Bupa Health Content Team, November 2016

 About our health information